Skip to main content

 Utawarerumono: Past and Present Rediscovered was developed by AQUAPLUS.

-Utawarerumono: Past and Present Rediscovered has received very positive reviews from players.
+Utawarerumono: Past and Present Rediscovered has received positive reviews from players.
 Most players liked Utawarerumono: Past and Present Rediscovered for its story but disliked it for its gameplay.

 Utawarerumono: Past and Present Rediscovered is a single player game.